buhowski/react-typescript/public/text-data/cinema/PreviewCinemaEN.md

 # Cinematic Concepts

-Below is a selection of my own original concepts for film and media projects.
-Each of them has a well-formed concept, a strong foundation, and potential for large-scale development.
+Below are my concepts for film and media — with a clear vision, solid foundation, and potential for large-scale development.

-The author is looking for resources and time to bring these ideas to life.
-If you know where or how to get support — let me know!
+I'm looking for resources and time to bring these ideas to life.
+If you know where to find support — write to me!

-If this resonates with you and you have ideas on how to improve it — let’s team up.
-Doing awesome stuff together is always more interesting, especially with cool people!
+If this resonates with you — let’s team up.
+Making awesome stuff together is always more fun, especially with cool people!